Kickstart Your Savings with these Simple Money Saving Challenges

 When I shop online, I always do my shopping through Rakuten (formerly known as Ebates) to earn cash back from my purchases.

-You could earn up to 40% cash back when you shop online through Rakuten.
+You can earn up to forty percent cash back when you shop online through Rakuten.
 A bonus?
 You’ll also receive $10 FREE here for signing up and using the cashback site.

 I’ve received over $1000 from Rakuten, and I think it’s amazing because it’s technically FREE money.